-Nevertheless, the vast majority of asylum applicants go through the personal interview without the assistance of a lawyer since they cannot afford a lawyer and specialised NGOs have limited capacity due to lack of funds.
+Nevertheless, the vast majority of asylum applicants go through the personal interview without the assistance of a lawyer since they cannot afford to pay for legal assistance and specialised NGOs have limited capacity due to lack of funds.
 Assistance during the administrative steps of the asylum procedure cannot be covered by free legal aid.

 Legal assistance in appeals

-With regard to the appeal phase, free state-funded legal aid (gratuito patrocinio), is provided by law to asylum seekers who declare an annual taxable income below €11,746 and whose case is not deemed manifestly unfounded.
+With regard to the appeal phase, free state-funded legal aid (patrocinio a spese dello Stato), is provided by law to asylum seekers who declare an annual taxable income below a certain amount, in 2021 €11,746 and whose case is not deemed manifestly unfounded.
 Legal aid is therefore subject to a “means” and “merits” test.

 The law specifies that in case of income acquired abroad, the foreigner needs a certification issued by the consular authorities of their country of origin.
 However, the law prescribes that if the person is unable to obtain this documentation, he or she may alternatively provide a self-declaration of income.
 Regarding asylum seekers, Article 8 PD 21/2015 clarifies that, in order to be admitted to free legal assistance, the applicant can present a self-declaration instead of the documents prescribed by Article 79 PD 115/2002.

 In addition, access to free legal assistance is also subject to a merits test by the competent Bar Association which assesses whether the asylum seeker’s motivations for appealing are not manifestly unfounded.
-During 2017 and 2018, some Bar Associations such as Milan and Trieste rejected almost all requests to access to free legal assistance, generally deeming the petitioners’ claims as manifestly unfounded.
+In the last years no particular impediments were reported in accessing legal aid at this stage.